French upright bass

 anyone that has spent even an afternoon searching for information

-about upright basses will quickly ascertain that Italian basses
+about upright basses will quickly ascertain that Italian basses are

-in the past 20-30 years, English basses have really almost equaled
+the past 20-30 years, English basses have really almost equaled

 their prestige and have caught up to about the same prices.